dbcook/cave-servo/servo_controller/design_docs/hand_paddle_design.md

 box with external size 4.55 x 2.58 x 1.18" and internal dimensions of 4.18 x 2.15 x 0.98".
 This is an ideal width for one-hand operation, comparable to mobile device width, and the depth is enough to allow an Amphenol 8-pin circular connector to be mounted in the end.
+It has a gasket seal and is a much better unit than the original Cave hand controller box.

 It at least resembles the original 1960s-1970s Cave dec controller, which was a flat sheet metal aluminum box in black wrinkle paint with two very small buttons.
 Internally it carried 120VAC with two small motor-start capacitors.
 The Cave original controller had no provision for grounding, making it a hazardous design by modern standards.

+### Buttons and Potentiometer

+I found some nice 12mm IP-65 rated tactile buttons on Amazon: [buttons]().
+They are on the small side like the original buttons, but not quite so flimsy and tiny, and a lot more weather-resistant.

+Currently looking for an IP65 or better weatherproof 10K potentiometer.

 ### Cable